-3.4.7 Cog Rail Alternative
+3.4.7 Cog Rail Alternative (Starting at La Caille)

 This section describes the land use impacts of the Cog Rail Alternative, which includes a cog rail alignment from La Caille to the Snowbird and Alta ski resorts, improvements to the Wasatch Boulevard segment of S.R.
 210, improvements to the segment of S.R.
-210 on North Little Cottonwood Road, two mobility hubs, avalanche mitigation alternatives, trailhead parking alternatives, and the No Winter Parking Alternative.
+210 on North Little Cottonwood Road, avalanche mitigation alternatives, trailhead parking alternatives, and the No Winter Parking Alternative.